reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

 Mockito.verify(cityRepository,Mockito.times(1)).delete(expected);
 ```

-You can verify how many times a mock was called by simply use the built-in `verify` method.
+We can verify how many times a mock was called by simply use the built-in `verify` method.
 If the condition is not met,
-your test case will fail.
+our test case will fail.
 This is extremely handy for algorithms or similar processes.
 There are other predefined
 verification modes such as `atLeastOnce` or `never` already present and ready to use!

+## Mockito FAQ

+In this section we want to point out important things which are nice to know.

+* *What types can I mock?* Mockito allows us to mock not only interfaces but also concrete classes.
+* *What is returned, if I don't declare a mock's behaviour?* Mockito returns `null` for reference objects, and the
+  default values for primitive data types (for example `0` for `int` and `false` for `boolean`)
+* *How many times Mockito returns a previously declared value?* Mockito returns always the same value, regardless of how
+  many times a method is called.
+* *Can I mock `final` classes?* No, final classes **can't** be mocked and neither final methods are mockable.
+This has
+  to do with the internal mechanism of how Mocktio creates the mock and the Java Language Specification.
+If we want to
+  do so, we use [PowerMock](https://github.com/powermock/powermock).
+* *Can I mock a constructor?* Mockito can't mock constructors, static methods, `equals()` nor `hashCode` out of the box.
+  In order to achieve that [PowerMock](https://github.com/powermock/powermock) must be used.

 ## Pros and Cons

-Mockito helps you to create simple mocks fast.
+Mockito helps us to create simple mocks fast.
 The application of the methods is easy to read, since they are written in
 fluent style.
 Mockito can be used in plain Java projects or together with frameworks such as Spring Boot.
-It Is well documented and has
+It Is well
-lots of examples in it.
-In case of problems there is a huge community behind and questions are answered frequently on
+documented and has lots of examples in it.
+In case of problems there is a huge community behind and questions are
-StackOverflow.
-It disposes great flexibility to its users which can contribute their ideas, since it is an open source
+answered frequently on StackOverflow.
+It disposes great flexibility to its users which can contribute their ideas, since
-project.
+it is an open source project.
 Therefore, the development is ongoing, and the project is maintained.

-Mockito cant mock constructors, static methods, `equals()` nor `hashCode` out of the box.
-In order to achieve
+Mockito can't mock everything out of the box.
+In case we want to mock `final` or `static` methods, `equals()` or the
-that [PowerMockito](https://github.com/powermock/powermock/wiki/Mockito) must be used.
+construction of an object, we need [PowerMock](https://github.com/powermock/powermock).

 ## Conclusion

 In this post we learned how to create mocks for unit tests in various variants.
-Mockito gives you a lot of flexibility,
+Mockito gives us a lot of flexibility,
-and the freedom to choose between numerous tools to achieve your goals.
-When working in teams, define a common language
+and the freedom to choose between numerous tools to achieve our goals.
+When working in teams, we define a common language
-and Mockito code style guideline how you want to use this powerful tool for testing.
-This will improve your performance
+and Mockito code style guideline how we want to use this powerful tool for testing.
+This will improve our performance
 and helps to discuss and communicate.

 Although Mockito comes with a lot of features, be aware of its restrictions.
 Don't spend time to make the impossible
-possible, better reconsider your approach to test a scenario.
+possible, better reconsider our approach to test a scenario.

 You will find all examples on [GitHub](https://github.com/silenum/mockito-examples).